Miami-Fort Lauderdale, FL CAM Reconciliation Guide

 Market Context

-Miami's insurance costs dominate CAM reconciliation.
-Hurricane and flood insurance premiums can swing 20-40% year-over-year, making accurate pass-through allocation critical.
-One of the tighter office markets due to inbound corporate migration.
+Miami's insurance costs drive CAM reconciliation disputes.
+Hurricane and flood insurance premiums can swing 20-40% year over year.
+Accurate pass-through allocation is critical.
+Office vacancy is tight due to inbound corporate migration.

 Reconcile Miami-Fort Lauderdale, FL Properties